-In December 1971, the Association for Development Affairs' constituent meeting is held.
+In December 1971, the Swedish Development Forums' constituent meeting is held.
 The purpose of the organization, which is initially called the "Swedish Development Association", is to "promote information and exchange of ideas regarding development problems in developing countries and development cooperation between rich and poor countries".
 The membership fee is set at SEK 25.
 In 1972, the first ordinary board is elected with Göran Ohlin as chairman.

 For fifteen years, it has been debates and conversations that completely dominate the activities, even though as early as 1973 people began to think about whether FUF should have an activity that extends beyond the traditional lectures and seminars.
 In 1978, FUF's first series of publications is published.
 The scriptures are based on the seminars, conferences, and meetings that are arranged.
 In 1983, the ten-year anniversary publication "For development ahead" is published.
 It was used at universities, folk high schools and in the training of aid workers.
 It even generates a main leader in DN.

 During both the 80s and 90s, FUF participates in several international conferences.
 Then seminars are also banded and members can come and borrow the bands at the office - an early forerunner to today's streaming!

 In 1986, FUF expands its activities and begins with internships (the trainees are called FUF juniors).
 In the same year, the FUF award and membership for organizations and companies are introduced.

 1990 is a financially difficult year and the board even decides to close the office and cease operations temporarily for a couple of months.

 The first issue of FUF's first magazine UtvecklingsNYTT comes in 1992.
 The magazine was discontinued in the early 2000s.

 1994 was the first year that student members become more than 50% of the total number of members.
 1996 FUF creates its website.